Lebanese teacher Nathalie Jaber helps a Syrian student at the Zaatari refugee camp in Jordan (AN/U.K. DFID)

 August 20, 2019

-(AN) — The European Commission has opened an antitrust investigation into “potential anti-competitive behavior” related to Facebook’s Libra Association created to oversee its cryptocurrency project, Bloomberg reported on Tuesday.
+The E.C. opened an antitrust investigation into “potential anti-competitive behavior” related to Facebook’s Libra Association for its cryptocurrency project.

 Plastic debris washed ashore from the Pacific Ocean (AN/Kevin Krejci)